Acetaminophen relieves pain. It also reduces a high temperature (fever).

 - For children aged 4-5 years (36-47 lb): 240 mg (7.5 ml) every 4-6 hours up to a maximum of four doses daily.

 - For children aged 2-3 years (24-35 lb): 160 mg (5 ml) every 4-6 hours up to a maximum of four doses daily.

 - For children aged under 2 years: consult your physician or pharmacist for the correct dose.

 - You can take a dose of acetaminophen every 4-6 hours if needed, up to four times a day.
 Remember to leave at least four hours between doses and do not take more than four doses of acetaminophen in any 24-hour period.

 - You can take acetaminophen before or after food.

 - Always use the measuring device (oral syringe or dropper) that comes with infant medicines.

 - Never take more than the dose recommended on the label.
 Taking too much acetaminophen can cause damage to your liver.
-If you suspect that you or someone else might have taken an overdose of acetaminophen, go to the accident and emergency department of your local hospital at once, even if you/they feel well.
+If you suspect that you or someone else might have taken an overdose of acetaminophen, go to the emergency room of your local hospital at once, even if you/they feel well.
 Take the container with you so that the physician knows what has been taken.